Fredd001/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory prints the absolute path name of the current working directory.
 1-listit lists the contents of the current directory.
 2-bring_me_home takes you home.
-3-listfiles lists the current directory in a long format.
+3-listfiles lists the content of the current directory in a long format.
+4-listmorefiles lists hidden files and the contents of the current directory.